SkypLabs/probequest/README.rst

 ::

-    pip3 install --upgrade sniff-probe-req
+    pip3 install --upgrade probequest

 How to
 ======

-First of all, you need to `enable the monitor mode of your wireless interface <http://sniff-probe-req.readthedocs.io/en/latest/usage.html#enabling-the-monitor-mode>`__.
+First of all, you need to `enable the monitor mode of your wireless interface <http://probequest.readthedocs.io/en/latest/usage.html#enabling-the-monitor-mode>`__.

 Then:

 ::

-    usage: sniff-probe-req [-h] [--debug] [-e ESSID [ESSID ...]]
+    usage: probequest [-h] [--debug] [-e ESSID [ESSID ...]]
                            [--exclude EXCLUDE [EXCLUDE ...]] -i INTERFACE
                            [--ignore-case] [-o OUTPUT] [-r REGEX]
                            [-s STATION [STATION ...]]